 1. The SAMP area also provides social, cultural and historic value to users, visitors and residents.
 The natural beauty of the SAMP area, along with its rich historic and cultural heritage provide aesthetic, artistic, educational, and spiritual value to tourists and residents alike.
-While the non-market value of the SAMP area is difficult to quantify, it is part of the appeal that draws visitors and residents to Rhode Island and adds to the quality of life within the area.
+While the non-market value of the SAMP area is difficult to quantify and evaluate, it is very important insofar as it is part of the appeal that draws visitors and residents to Rhode Island and adds to the quality of life within the area.
 Table 17 lists some examples of the non-market values of the SAMP area, though it should not be considered a comprehensive list.